GareginDavtyan/Mailing-System/README.md

 ## Installing

 * Download the project
-* Export the databasa tump file [mailing.sql](https://github.com/GareginDavtyan/Mailing-System/blob/master/mailing.sql)
+* Export the [mailing.sql](https://github.com/GareginDavtyan/Mailing-System/blob/master/mailing.sql) file in your databasa
 * Create new folder in your root directory and place both *app* and *public* folders there